KDE/documentation-docs-kdenlive-org/glossary.rst

       Color space used by the analog NTSC color TV system.
 For more details see the Wikipedia page about |yiq|.

    YPbPr
       A color space used in video electronics.
 Also written as Y'PbPr or YP\ :sub:`B`\ P\ :sub:`R`.
-Used in particular when refering to component video cables.
+Used in particular when referring to component video cables.
 For more details see the Wikipedia page about |ypbpr|.

    YCbCr
       A color space used for any digital encoding of YCbCr suited for video and image compression and transmission formats such as MPEG and JPEG.
 For more details refer to the Wikipedia page about |ycbcr|.